 Severe chronic pain is devastating.
 It can rob individuals of who they are and what they can become.
 In this heartfelt blog, Josette Herdell LDN, CNS, and former nutrition resident in our clinic, generously shares her own family’s challenging journey from chronic, debilitating migraines, to a full, pain-free life through Functional Medicine.
 Please share this with anyone you know who suffers with chronic migraines.
 And if you have your own stories of healing you wish to share to inspire and help others, please contact us at firstname.lastname@example.org – Romilly Hodges, Nutrition Programs Director

-Migraines are a headache disorder ranked as one of the most disabling neurological conditions by the World Health Organization, affecting nearly 1 out of 7 or 29.5 million Americans.
-Women experience migraines 3 times more frequently than men.
+Migraines are a headache disorder ranked as the third most common disease in the world, affecting nearly 1 out of 7 or 29.5 million Americans.
+Women experience migraines three times more frequently than men.
 Although this disorder is largely treatable, it is under-recognized, under-diagnosed and undertreated 1, 2, 3, 4.

 Migraines typically present as one-sided head pain combined with additional symptoms such as sensitivity to light, sound and smell, nausea, vomiting, anxiety, depression and neck pain, and last an average of 4-72 hours.
 Some individuals experience migraine with aura, characterized by visual symptoms such as zig zag lines or a dark spot affecting visual acuity as well as changes in speech or sensations.
 In addition, migraine sufferers often experience “predrome” symptoms before actual onset of head pain, such as sleep disturbances, fluid retention, change of appetite and thirst, irritability, yawning, difficulty concentrating and changes of alertness 4, 5, 6, 7, 8, 9.